 It is important to us that our commitment to human rights is shared by our suppliers.
 The Utmost Group accepts a range of goods and services from suppliers located across the globe, although the majority of suppliers have their operations locally in the Isle of Man, Ireland or Guernsey or the United Kingdom.
 Goods and services utilised by the Utmost Group and its subsidiaries primarily consist of investment services, catering, cleaning, office furniture and stationery, electrical equipment, IT software, property maintenance and utilities.

 Where we enter into or renew a contract with a supplier, we will negotiate terms to include standard contractual obligations seeking to ensure that the supplier confirms they have adequate training and policies in place to comply with the act and avoid slavery.

 There is a commitment throughout the Group to ensure that we respect human rights and continue to act as a responsible business.
 To achieve this, we have developed a Group Corporate Social Responsibility Policy and will ensure all employees of the Utmost Group will be provided with ongoing training to ensure that there is the appropriate level of awareness and consistency across the entire business to detect and ultimately prevent modern slavery from occurring anywhere in our supply chain.

 This statement has been approved by the Board of Utmost Group Limited and signed on its behalf by the Utmost Group CFO.

-Utmost Wealth Solutions is the trading name used by a number of Utmost companies.
-Utmost Trustee Solutions is the trading name used by Utmost Trustee Solutions Limited and Utmost Trustee Solutions Limited.
-This term has been issued by Utmost Limited, Utmost PanEurope dac and Utmost Trustee Solutions Limited.
+Utmost Wealth Solutions is the business name used by a number of Utmost companies.
+Utmost Trustee Solutions is the business name used by Utmost International Trustee Solutions Limited and Utmost Trustee Solutions Limited.
+This term has been issued by Utmost International Isle of Man Limited, Utmost PanEurope dac and Utmost Trustee Solutions Limited.